jake5452/CarND-Traffic-Sign-Classifier-Project/README.md

 <img src="augmented_dataset.png" width="480" alt="Input Image 1" />

 After augmenting the dataset, I was able to improve the accuracy of the model to around 98% validation accuracy.
 I tried adding a drop out layer to see if the training can be done faster and hopefully improve the validation accuracy as well.
 The drop out layers allow to make sure different parts of the neural networking gets trained to the dataset so that the overall architecture can converge to more accurate output (source: https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/dropout_layer.html).
 Random elimination of parts of the architecture also helps to combat over-fitting.
 The drop out layers allowed me to use faster learning rate (0.0009 vs 0.0001) but did not improve my validation accuracy unfortunately.
-Perhaps this was because to get even better I needed even deeper architecture or better preprocessing scheme for the dataset such as histogram equalization.
+It kept hovering around 98-99% but settling above 99%.
+Perhaps this was because to get even better results, I needed even deeper architecture or better preprocessing scheme for the dataset such as histogram equalization.
 I could have looked at the confusion matrix and see which data instances cause the most error.

 My final model results were:
 * training set accuracy of 99.9%